Stickybug15/code-clash/docs/BattleSystem.md

-so i have a game idea.

-the whole idea is that the game will/should teach the user how to code or maybe how to think programmatically or how to use programming languge. the game is all about combat, turn based, strategy and controlled by coding language; still not sure about the genre.
+the whole idea is that the game will/should teach the user how to code or maybe how to think programmatically or how to use a programming languge. the game is all about combat, turn based, strategy and controlled by coding language; still not sure about the genre.

 in each level, there is 2 player will fight each other, the player are controlled by a player and a bot.